Nonclassical states of light in a nonlinear Michelson interferometer: Theoretical bound on the measurement uncertainty

 From equation \eqref{eqn:unitary}, assuming $\phi_2 = \phi/2$ and $\phi_1 = -\phi/2$, the generator of the relative phase $\phi$ for the interferometry scheme can be written as,

 A quantum state of light that is constructed by superposing eigenstates of $H$ that correspond to its largest and smallest eigenvalues is a good candidate for the optimal probe state that changes rapidly with small changes in $\phi$.
-Adding to this the requirement that the initial state of the probe that we consider also be one with a fixed photon number, we consider a state of the form,
+Adding to this the requirement that the initial state of the probe that we consider also be one with a fixed photon number would lead us to the 'N00N' state,